Camp Rock (soundtrack)

-Camp Rock (Original Motion Picture Soundtrack) is the soundtrack album from the 2008 Disney Channel television film of the same name.
+Camp Rock is the soundtrack album from the 2008 Disney Channel television film of the same name.
 It features lead vocals from American singers Demi Lovato, Joe, Kevin, Nick Jonas (Jonas Brothers), Roshon Fegan, Renee Sandstrom, Meaghan Martin, and Canadian singers Jordan Francis and Aaryn Doyle.
 The album was released on June 17, 2008, by Walt Disney Records.
 Full songs of the album were made available on Camp Rock's official web site for one week beginning on June 10, and the full soundtrack premiered on Radio Disney on June 14, during Planet Premiere: Camp Rock.
 The soundtrack was released in the United Kingdom one month later on July 14.

 Camp Rock reached the top ten in six countries, among which peaked at number 3 on the US Billboard 200.
 It also topped the Soundtracks chart for four weeks.
 By September 2009, the Recording Industry Association of America (RIAA) certified the album platinum, after selling over a million copies in the country.

 "We Rock" was the lead single from the soundtrack, released on April 19, 2008.
 It was followed by four other singles that were released for the promotion of the movie between May and June, which were: "Play My Music", "This Is Me", and "Gotta Find You".